bguise987/c1-coding-exercise/README.md

 Next, assemble the application.properties file as below and place it within the parent directory ('c1-coding-exercise')

 **NOTE:** This is important to complete BEFORE attempting compilation, as failure to do so will cause the build to fail in the test phase.
+...that said, if you're feeling adventurous you can always ask Gradle to skip the tests by adding `-x test` in the compilation step.
+But since you'll need this file to run it anyway, I don't recommend that approach :)

 ## Assembling the application.properties file
 Format your file like the example below, replacing the elements in <<>> with your own values (but do not include the brackets).